Do you wish you could sleep better than you do right now?

 Sleep issues can often be so highly linked to how you manage your lifestyle, past experiences and your current characteristics.
 I have listed the variations below.
 Work out which one you can more closely relate to:

 You have light sleep with irregular patterns.
+This disorder tends to fit with the Vata imbalances.
 When you are often exhausted you may sleep a bit heavier but this happens infrequently.
 You grind your teeth, talk in your sleep, maybe sleep walk.
 You wake up at the smallest of noises and a snoring partner can greatly affect how you sleep at night so that you may end up sleeping separately.
 You have issues remembering your dreams which may consist of fearful episodes such as running away, being chased or falling.
 When you are more in balance, you dream of flying (unless you have a flying phobia).
 Depending on what time you go to bed, you tend to wake around 2am to 3am and feel restless so cannot get back to sleep.
 You tend to be of a thinner physique so you might wake in the night because of an ache in your neck, back or legs.
 You may wake up feeling cold or are worrying about something that is not ‘quite right’.
 You are a ‘worrier’ and you may still be thinking about the day or what you didn’t do and need to do tomorrow.
 You will have ‘mental clutter’ from emotions and actions that you have not processed, cleared or ‘sorted’.

 You prefer softer mattresses but do not care about going to bed because you are anxious about not sleeping.
 If you are really out of balance you only prefer your ‘own bed’ and find it difficult to sleep in new places such as hotels for the first few days on holiday.
 You get exhausted from travel and your emotional state is often that of anxiety, fear, worry, insecurity and indecisiveness.
 In a balanced state, a good 7 hours of quality sleep is perfect for you.

 The second type of sleep issue is where you generally have no issue falling asleep but sleep lightly and when you wake up, it can often be for a few hours (so much so that you may get up and do some PC work or play words with friends or something similar).
+These symptoms nornally fit with the Pitta dosha types.
 You may wake up because you are too hot.
 You do not want a lot of sleep but could benefit from around 7-8 hours to fully function.
 You could sleep for around 9 hours every few weeks to ‘catch-up’ on sleep missed over the previous weeks.
 If you are busy with a project or work deadline you are okay with less sleep.
 You will have an active mind about work or vivid dreams and ideas about your work.
 You often call yourself a ‘night-owl’ and can be more productive in the late afternoon or at night (often to the detriment of your family).

 You will function well in the day or the week as you are focussed and run on adrenaline.
 You can then feel suddenly exhausted at the weekends or on Monday when it is time to go back to work.
 You can easily ‘overdo it’ between the hours of 10pm and 2am and wake up tired but ready to go.